DBProductions/rabbitmq-cluster/README.md

 # RabbitMQ

-This repository gives the possibility to play around with RabbitMQ 3.9.20.
+This repository gives you the possibility to play around with RabbitMQ 3.11.5.
-Should help to understand how Clustering, Federation- and Shovel-Plugin are working.
+To understand how Clustering, Federation- and Shovel-Plugin work.

 # Docker

 The `docker-compose` file contains three RabbitMQ services `rabbitmq1`, `rabbitmq2` and `rabbitmq3`.
 Additional Prometheus is defined to monitor the RabbitMQ instances and Grafana to display the stats.
-The used vhost is simple named `vhost`, the admin user (`rabbit`) and password (`rabbit`) are on all nodes the same.
+The used virtual host is simple named `vhost`, the admin user (`rabbit`) and password (`rabbit`) are on all nodes the same.

     $ docker-compose up --build